Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Director: Jorge R. Gutiérrez

-Starring: Diego Luna, Zoe Saldana, Channing Tatum, Christina Applegate, Ice Cube, Ron Perlman & Kate del Castillo
+Starring: Diego Luna, Zoe Saldana, Channing Tatum, Christina Applegate, Ice Cube, Ron Perlman, Kate del Castillo, Héctor Elizondo, Ana de la Reguera, Danny Trejo, Grey Griffin & Carlos Alazraqui

 DYK?
-The swirl in Manolo's hair is a tribute to the swirled hill from The Nightmare Before Christmas (1993), one of director Jorge R. Gutiérrez's favorite films.
+The distinctive swirl in Manolo's hair is a deliberate homage to the iconic swirled hill seen in The Nightmare Before Christmas (1993), one of director Jorge R. Gutiérrez's favorite films.

 McFarland, USA (2015)